howsoai/platform-installation-examples/common/README.md

 ### Create Client Credentials

 This is just a quick setup to test the installation.
 The platform admin user wouldn't typically have client credentials, but would be used to bootstrap other users.
- - From the Home (Projects Page) > New Project > "Test Project".
+ - From the Home (Projects Page) > Create New Project > Project Name > "Test Project".
- - From Howso Admin drop-down > Profile > Preferences > Default Project > "Test Project" > Save
+ - From Howso Admin drop-down > My Account > Preferences > Default Project > "Test Project" > Save
  - From Howso Admin drop-down > Credentials > New Credential > "test" > Create
  - Copy|Download as howso.yml to `~/.howso/howso.yml` or in your local working directory.